The Online Executive Master of Urban Planning From USC Price

 City managers who want to work more effectively with planners and developers

 Middle management planners who need to learn more about the link between planning with the development community

-Public administrators who need more specialized planning knowledge
+Public Policy Workers who need more specialized planning knowledge

 Private Sector Developers